Spectral Diffusion Models on the Sphere: Introduction

-From a probabilistic standpoint, spectral representations for stochastic processes on the sphere are well established.
-In particular, spherical time series models, including autoregressive and moving-average (ARMA)–type constructions, have been studied via spherical harmonic decompositions, where stationarity and dependence structures are naturally characterized in the frequency domain~\cite{cm21,cdv21}.
-These works demonstrate that harmonic analysis provides a mathematically tractable framework for defining and analyzing stochastic dynamics on spherical domains.
-In contrast, the present work is concerned with intrinsically nonstationary diffusion processes arising from score-based generative modeling, and with the formulation of forward and reverse-time SDEs directly in the spherical spectral domain.

 Many important datasets are naturally defined on spherical domains.
 Examples include full-sky cosmological observations such as cosmic microwave background and large-scale structure maps~\cite{cm24,PDKS19}, global climate and Earth observation fields~\cite{cocs17,uaskaog24}, molecular surface representations in computational chemistry~\cite{mgm08,wbags11}, and omnidirectional visual data captured by 360\(^\circ\) cameras~\cite{cgc18,mbamr22}.
-For such data, spherical harmonics provide a canonical spectral representation: as eigenfunctions of the Laplace--Beltrami operator on the sphere, they form an orthonormal basis of \( L^2(\mathbb{S}^2) \) and naturally decompose functions into scale-dependent modes that respect the intrinsic geometry and rotational symmetries of the sphere.
+For such data, spherical harmonics provide the canonical spectral representation, naturally encoding the geometry and rotational symmetries of the sphere.
+Nevertheless, extending spectral diffusion from Euclidean or temporal settings to spherical data is substantially more challenging.
+Unlike the Euclidean Fourier transform, the spherical harmonic transform of real-valued signals imposes conjugate symmetry constraints and, under discrete quadrature, maps spatial Brownian motion to a correlated Gaussian process in the spectral domain.
+Consequently, the driving noise is no longer isotropic, and both the forward and reverse-time SDEs, as well as the associated score matching objective, must be properly modified.

+While harmonic analysis has long provided a natural framework for the study of stochastic processes on the sphere, including stationary spherical time series and ARMA-type models (see, for example, \cite{cm21,cdv21}), these works do not address the forward and reverse stochastic dynamics underlying score-based generative modeling.
+Existing work on score-based diffusion over Riemannian manifolds similarly focuses on intrinsic diffusion processes~\cite{deb22}.
+In contrast, our goal is to formulate intrinsically nonstationary score-based diffusion processes in a finite-dimensional spherical harmonic representation, where the geometry is encoded through spectral constraints and the induced noise covariance.